 - 1. Either individual or teams of two may present. - 2.
 There will be the following divisions: - Junior: ages 7-9 - Intermediate: ages 10-13 - Senior: ages 14-18 - 3.
 The age of the oldest member determines the age division of competition. - 4.
 Topic must be related to currently enrolled 4-H project. - 5.
 Summary is required at the end of the presentation. - 6.
 4-Her should ask for questions after the end of presentation. - 7.
 The endorsement of brand names is discouraged. - 8.
 Handouts or samples for judges are okay. - 9.
 Judge will serve as the time keeper. - 10.
+NO electronic presentations allowed.
+They should be entered in Multimedia Presentations. - 11.
 Performers should recognize this is a family event and choose costumes, themes, and performances that show respect for both the performers and the audience.